joelagnel/joelfernandes.org/_posts/2026-07-30-neuron-gradient-dw-da-db.md

 dN is (2, 2)
 ```

-The 2x2 example hides this a bit since everything is square, so imagine a batch of 32 samples, 784 inputs and 100 neurons:
+The 2x2 case hides this a bit since everything is square, so imagine a batch of 32 samples, 784 inputs and 100 neurons:

 ```
 A  (32, 784)      W  (784, 100)      b  (1, 100)      dN  (32, 100)